-- Center for Student Diversity and Inclusion: csdi@andrew.cmu.edu, (412) 268-2150 - Report-It online anonymous reporting platform: reportit.net username: tartans password: plaid
+- Center for Student Diversity and Inclusion: csdi@andrew.cmu.edu, (412) 268-2150 - Ethics Reporting Hotline.
+Students, faculty, and staff can anonymously file a report by calling 844-587-0793 or visiting cmu.ethicspoint.com.

 All reports will be documented and deliberated to determine if there should be any following actions.
 Regardless of incident type, the university will use all shared experiences to transform our campus climate to be more equitable and just.